Natalie Solonenko, Laboratory Manager firstname.lastname@example.org

 Olivier Zablocki, PhD, Grant & Scientific Writer email@example.com

 Olivier joined the Sullivan Lab in February 2016 from the University of the Western Cape (Cape Town, South Africa) where he looked at virus diversity in a terrestrial hot spring for mining viral thermophilic enzymes with potential biotechnological applications.
 As a postdoc in the Sullivan Lab, his main research was soil virus ecology, specifically to identify the diversity, roles and impacts of virus communities in shaping soil ecosystem dynamics such as carbon turnover, host mortality and evolution via a genome-resolved SIP approach.
 He also worked on a gut virome database and developed expertise and protocols in long-read viromics.
-In February 2021, he transitioned into a grant writer and project coordinator role in the Sullivan lab, where he assists with grant writing, publication needs (writing, editing, submission), and general project management.
+In February 2021, he transitioned into a grant writer and project coordinator role in the Sullivan lab, where he assists with grant writing, publication needs (writing, editing, submission), and general lab logistics.